 - Engineering Design and Development (U of A Dual Enrollment), 12th grade

-Students should choose three (3) or more year-long courses offered in this program in order to complete a course sequence to be considered a Concentrator to be ready for industry certification.
+Students should choose three year-long courses offered in this program in order to complete a course sequence to be considered a Concentrator to be ready for industry certification.

 Leads to Industry certification: Autodesk

 University of Arizona has 22 Engineering Degrees to choose from.

 Arizona State University has 25 Engineering Degrees to choose from.